 At the other end of the country, in Glasgow, exists another counter-intuitive drug scene.
 Over the last two years, health workers have been dealing with an HIV epidemic among homeless drug injectors.
-One of the causes of this spike is an escalating number of city center homeless people opting to inject powder cocaine, a rarity in Britain.
+One of the causes of this spike is an escalating number of city centre rough sleepers opting to inject powder cocaine, a rarity in Britain.
 As with the injection of crack, a form of cocaine that is rarely sold in Glasgow, cocaine injecting often entails more frequent and risky use of needles.

 Prescription and over-the-counter medications diverted onto the black market are a rising presence on the UK drug scene, according to the report.
 Alongside valium and tramadol, the anti-epilepsy drugs pregabalin and gabapentin have become a mainstay of diverted medications taken by heroin users.

-Meanwhile, in places such as Hartlepool, Northern Ireland, and Tyneside, codeine is increasingly being used, the report says, by adults as a way of getting through the day.
-Some are taking up to 40 codeine-containing pills—such as Nurofen Plus and co-codamol—a day.
-In Hartlepool, codeine is particularly popular with housewives, as one drug service told the survey: "These housewives use codeine regularly throughout the day, to take the edge off, make them more relaxed, less stressed, so they can cope.
+Meanwhile, in places such as Hartlepool, Northern Ireland and Tyneside, codeine is increasingly being used, the report says, by adults as a way of getting through the day.
+Some are taking up to 40 codeine-containing pills – such as Nurofen Plus and co-codamol – a day.
+In Hartlepool, codeine is particularly popular with housewives, as one drug service told the survey: "These housewives use codeine regularly throughout the day, to take the edge off, make them more relaxed, less stress, so they can cope.
 But it's creating long-term health problems."

 In conclusion, the DrugWise report says the British drug market is slowly reconfiguring itself since being shaken up by a dive in purity levels and the arrival of NPS eight years ago.